A Basic Guide To HTML Formatting In WordPress

 - b-quote –

-src="http://www.yourdomain.com/img/image.jpg" alt="image description" />Use this HTML tag to insert an image into your post or page and add an “alt” description (a text description of your image in case the image does not display in the user’s web browser.
-Note: you can also use the “Add Media” button (15) to insert images into your content.
+src="http://www.yourdomain.com/img/image.jpg" alt="image description" />Click this button to insert an image into your post or page and add an “alt” tag to the image.
+An alt tag adds a text description of your image in case the image doesn’t display or render on your reader’s web browser and improves your content’s accessibility (e.g. it can be read aloud by some web browsers to help visually impaired users).
+Note: You can also use the “Add Media” button (15) to insert images into your content.

-<code>tags normally will display using a preformatted styling of text, such as a monospaced font like Courier.
+<code>tags normally will display using a preformatted text style, such as a monospaced font.
 (See the “Tips” section below for more details).

-- close tags button – This function closes any open HTML tags left open.
-Note: proof your content after using this function to ensure that all HTML tags have formatted your text correctly.
+- Close Tags – This button closes any HTML tags left open in your content.
+Note: proof your content after using this function to make sure that all tags have formatted correctly.

-- Distraction-Free Writing Mode – click this button to work in “distraction-free” mode (see screenshot example below).
-You can toggle between the Visual Editor and Text Editor modes, insert media and hyperlinks and update your content while in “distraction-free” writing mode.
-Click the button again to return to the normal editor display.
+- Distraction-Free Writing Mode – Click this button to work in “distraction-free” writing mode (see screenshot below).
+You can toggle between the Visual Editor and Text Editor modes, insert media and hyperlinks, and update your content while in “distraction-free” mode.
+Click the button again to return to normal editor display mode.

-With “Distraction-Free Writing Mode” [#14] everything but your editor fades away, leaving only the content you’re working on in your screen.
+With distraction-free writing mode [#14] everything but your editor fades away, removing all distractions and leaving only the content you’re working on showing on your screen.

 Useful Tips About Using HTML Formatting In WordPress